khooax/building-gpt-from-scratch/README.md

 ---

 ### 2. GPT From Scratch
-Purpose: Scale up from character-level MLPs to a transformer-based GPT language model trained on Shakespeare text.
+Scale up from character-level MLPs to a transformer-based GPT language model trained on Shakespeare

-- **Components implemented**:
+**Components implemented**:
   - Data batching and autoregressive setup
   - **Attention heads** with queries, keys, values
   - **Multi-head attention** for richer context